 Step 1.
 Find a representative Data Product Manager job posting

-To pick a representative job posting, you have to start by getting super clear on what you want and what you have to offer.
-Start by answering the following questions:- What lifestyle requirements must the job afford you in order for you to be happy in the role?
+- What lifestyle requirements must the job afford you in order for you to be happy in the role?

 - Any income requirements?
 What are your income requirements?